driusan/gob/CONTRIBUTING.md

 The css tokenizer is mostly a hack based on the strings package.
 Import is easy enought to hack in, but comments probably need a real tokenizer and should just go straight to implementing the CSS3Syntax spec.

-- missing in/cm/mm/pt/pc units

-These are mostly missing because shiny doesn't currently provide any way to get the screen resolution, which is required to calculate them.

 ### Missing from CSS 2.2: